lostplusfound/lostplusfound.github.io/_posts/2025-05-26-first-post.markdown

   - jekyll
   - minimal-mistakes
   - portfolio
-excerpt: "Welcome to my personal page — a space where I explore the potential for technology to uplift others, share the lessons I learn, and build in the open."
+excerpt: "Welcome to my personal page — a space where I experiment with technology to create change, share the lessons I learn, and build in the open."
 author_profile: true
 read_time: true
 show_date: true